shockhs/slider-javascript/README.md

 ###### NPM

 ```
-import { sliderJS } from 'vm-slider-js'
+import { SliderJS } from 'vm-slider-js'

-new sliderJS('slider', options)
+new SliderJS('slider', options)
 ```

 # Options